Healthy Satin Pothos (Scindapsus pictus) in medium, also known as Satin Pothos

 🧩Easy Difficulty ☀️Medium ⚠️Toxic to Pets

-Satin Pothos grows best in medium light - water when the top layer has dried, and avoid constantly wet soil, which is a common cause of problems.
+In practice, Satin Pothos stays happiest in medium light.
+Water when the top layer has dried, and keep the roots out of constantly wet soil.

 Satin Pothos Quick Facts